Overlrd/GeoPy/README.md

-# GeoPy is a python geolocation tool using phonenumbers moduele and folium i hope you can improve it
+# GeoPy is a python geolocation tool using phonenumbers modele and folium i hope you can improve it
 Thanks